 There is of course an obvious flaw in this Ireland = Atlantis idea, in that Plato’s Atlantis sank into the sea in a single day and night, leaving the sea in that location impassable with shoals of mud.
 Erlingsson acknowledged this, and proposed that the sinking part of the story comes from the inundation of Dogger Land in the North Sea, which he believed succumbed to a tsunami and rapidly rising global sea levels around 6100 BC.
 Some of the survivors made their way to Ireland, bringing their tales of this destruction with them.

 Erlingsson is not the first to link sunken lands in the North Sea with Atlantis – Dr Jurgen Spanuth proposed something similar.
 And people who migrate to new lands will generally bring their oral traditions with them.
-However, Erlingsson went further to suggest that the Atlantean temples of Poseidon can be linked to the archaeology of Ireland – in particular the Boyne Valley passage tombs of Newgrange, Knowth and Dowth.
+However, Erlingsson goes further to suggest that the Atlantean temples of Poseidon can be linked to the archaeology of Ireland – in particular the Boyne Valley passage tombs of Newgrange, Knowth and Dowth.

 Many people – including archaeologists – will struggle to jump on board the suggestion that the Boyne Valley passage tombs are Atlantean temples.
 Nonetheless, Erlingsson is not the first person – and possibly won’t be the last – to link the ancient stone structures of Ireland with Atlantis.